PHP-DI/PHP-DI/doc/definition.md

     // Defining a named instance
     'myNamedInstance' => [
         // Using an anonymous function
-        // not recommended: will prevent caching
-        'function' => function(Container $c) {
+        // not recommended: will not be cached 'function' => function(Container $c) {
             return new MyClass($c['db.host']);
         },